jl33-ai/jl33-ai.github.io/source/_posts/size-everyone-up.md

 Scrutiny should not include judgment.
 Inspection should not include perversion.

+what is attention? commetning on someone's new piece of clothing, or haircut.
 Attention is a social currency.
 And just like real money, people are often so hyperfixated on the pursuit of amassing more of it, that they forget to be generous with it.
+Attention is literally to be 'paid' - we start our day with a finite amount to be dispensed, and yet are consumed only by the pursuit of accumulating more of it

 In a sense, the world lacks attention liquidity.
 No economy made up of only people willing to sell will be healthy [1]